arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

 As we saw in [the previous installment](/emacs-mark-ring), rings are a beautiful and powerful idea.
-Being cyclic LIFO data structures they are very suitable for traversing back histories.
+Being cyclic LIFO data structures they are very suitable for linearly traversing back histories.
 For example:

 * The history of changes in the case of `undo-ring`.
 * The history of cursor positions for the `mark-ring`.

-There are instances, though, where you might prefer to mark a position in a more definitive manner, assigning it a name, akin to pinpointing a location on a map and labelling it as "Home" or "Best pub in town".
+There are instances, though, where you might prefer to mark a position in a more absolute manner, assigning it a name, akin to pinpointing a location on a map and labelling it `Home` or `Best pub in town`.

 In this case, there are better data structures than a ring.
 As a programmer, you might prefer a key-value lookup table.